Dualities in the theory of accessible categories: Introduction

 \section{Introduction}

 A small category with finite limits can bee seen as a {\em theory}, whose models are the finite-limit preserving functors into $\bo{Set}$.
-These contain, but are more general than algebraic theories.
-Gabriel and Ulmer characterized the categories of models of these theories and called them {\em locally finitely presentable categories} \cite{GU71:libro}.
+These, from the model theoretic point of view, contain the algebraic and Horn theories, and are actually equivalent to the more general essentially algebraic theories \cite{coste}.
+Gabriel and Ulmer characterized the categories of models of these limit theories and called them {\em locally finitely presentable categories} \cite{GU71:libro}.

 This led to a duality between the 2-category of finite limit theories, on the one hand, and that of the locally finitely presentable categories on the other.
+These can equivalently be presented as those categories which admit all small limits and that arise as the free cocompletion of a small category under filtered colimits.
+A category satisfying the second condition is called {\em finitely accessible}.

+There are now multiple directions that one might take to generalize this duality.
+A first possibility is to replace finite limits with another class of limits $\Phi$, and then consider those complete categories which are freely generated under $\Phi$-filtered colimits (that is, those colimits that commute in $\bo{Set}$ with $\Phi$-limits).
+Of course some hypotheses on the class $\Phi$ are required.
+This approach was taken for instance in \cite{adamek2003duality} for the class of finite products, in \cite{centazzo2002duality} for any {\em (weakly) sound} class of limits $\Phi$ as in \cite{ABLR02:articolo}, and more generally in the 2-categorical context through the notion of GU envelope \cite{di2023accessibility}.

+In this paper we shall follow a different direction which arises when, instead of replacing finite limits with another class, we relax the completeness condition on a locally finitely presentable category; so that we deal just with finitely accessible categories with a given class of limits.
+Also in this setting some dualities have been considered in the literature.